 Check the paperwork and legalities of driving in a different country

-If you’re driving a hire car in a different country then you’ll need to make sure you have all the documentation before you set off.
+If you’re driving a hire car in a different country then you’ll need to make sure you have all the rent-required documentation before you set off.
 Whereas some countries will only require a current driving licence and a passport, in others (and depending on where you’re travelling from) you may require an International Driving Permit (also known as an international driving licence) to legally drive on the road.

 Talk to your rental company before you travel about the insurance and what is covered, including accident cover, breakdown recovery, and if there is a fuel full-to-full policy, which can make a huge difference to the cost of hiring a car.
 Make sure you’re aware of any late fees or potential penalty charges, and find out what is included in your rental agreement, such as in-car navigation systems, child seats, or cover for an additional driver.